Purpose of financial aid

-Applications for financial aid must by completed by Jan.
-17, 2014, for the 2014-2015 school year.
+We are now accepting applications for the 2015-2016 school year, for those who may seek financial aid.
 The process begins with an online application to Tuition Aid Data Services (TADS), a company that conducts need assessments for families seeking financial aid.
 The processing fee, payable to TADS, is $34.
 See links below for the TADS application and a worksheet to help families organize their financial information.
 In addition to submitting the online application, families must send a copy of their W-2 forms and federal and state income tax returns directly to TADS.
 These tax documents and the report from TADS are maintained in a confidential financial aid application file.
 Once the file is complete (all reports and forms), the Financial Aid Committee will review the TADS report and decide on awards of aid for each child.

 If you have any questions during the process, you may reach TADS at 800-477-8237, Monday through Friday, 8 a.m. to 8 p.m., Central Time.
-They are also available through live chat on their website and email, email@example.com.
+They are also available through live chat on their website and email at firstname.lastname@example.org.

 The MMS financial aid policy

 Here are the key provisions of the MMS policy: